 Campus safety is everyone’s responsibility and the police department always appreciates your assistance!

 CCD has a wealth of support services available to you to ensure your success and engagement as a student.
-For questions about learning resources, ways to get involved, leadership opportunities, crisis/counseling needs, and many other resources, please talk with your assigned advisor.
+For questions about learning resources, ways to get involved, leadership opportunities, crisis/counseling needs and many other resources, please talk with your assigned academic advisor.
 We look forward to getting you CONNECTED!

 - The Office of Student Life provides a food pantry for CCD students.
-Stop by Tivoli 309 and take up to six food items a week during the semester.
+Stop by the Tivoli Student Union, room 309 and take up to six food items a week during the semester.

 - There are several computer labs across the Auraria Campus for you to work on your academics, study, research, and write papers.
 Find out more now.